next submission cycle: apr 2027

 How do I convince my team to join?

 At the end of the day, the culture of a team is the job of the leader.
-Even though everybody has some responsibility to the culture, it’s the leader’s job to define the lived reality of that team.
 Because of this, we do not recommend convincing your team.
 What we do recommend:

 - Hearing their objections